 Devastated, Richard and Virginia Bodine do not retreat into grief.
 Instead, in 1972, they open Tennessee’s first and only school dedicated solely to serving students with dyslexia.
 It is a sanctuary of light for children too often left in the dark.

 The school’s story now leaps forward to 2007.
 A new student joins Bodine’s 3rd grade class.
 Erika Yunkun is a model student.
 Her work ethic is eclipsed only by her compassion for and encouragement of her classmates.
 Her teacher coins the class mantra, “When in doubt, look at Erika.”
 Her family is so grateful for the work of Bodine, Erika’s mother agrees to serve as Chairman of the Board of Trustees.

 In 2011, Erika is diagnosed with a brain tumor and passes away a few months later.
 Once again, the school is left in shadows.

 The story of Bodine School, though, is a story of light.

 In late 2012, an anonymous, unsolicited donor contributes the 2nd largest individual gift in school history.
 The gift is made with only one restriction: it must preserve and honor the memory of Erika Yunkun.
 Once again, out of darkness, Bodine School finds light.

-The Erika Center is a bridge between the life-changing work of Bodine School’s Germantown Campus and the tens of thousands of young people in Shelby County desperate for its help.
-Through teacher training and individual student services, The Erika Center aims to change the landscape of literacy in our community.
+The Erika Center is a bridge between the life-changing work of Bodine School’s Germantown campus and the tens of thousands of young people in Shelby County desperate for its help.
+Through teacher training and individual student services, the Erika Center will change the landscape of literacy in our community.